 Math MACC Academic Team.
 He also participated in Boy Scouts, where he was an accomplished Eagle Scout,

 Choir, Drama, Track, and Young Life.
 In addition to attending Pulaski County High School, he also attended the Southwest Virginia Governor's School for Math and Science.

-Cameron loved his town and volunteered as often as he could.
-He grew up volunteering with the local Habitat for Humanity helping in the office, fundraising, volunteering at the Habitat Restore and with the construction of many Habitat houses.
-He volunteered cutting down fallen trees, and removing debris out of the roadways in 2011 when a tornado hit Pulaski.
-Cameron continued his volunteer efforts with Samaritan’s Purse in the days following.
-As a Boy Scout, he was involved in numerous service projects throughout the community and at Camp Ottari and Camp Powhatan.
+Cameron loved his hometown and was very active in the community.
+He volunteered with the local Habitat for Humanity participating in fundraisers and on the construction of new homes.
+He cut down trees and removed debris out of the roadways in 2011 when a tornado hit Pulaski.
+Cameron continued his volunteer efforts in the days following with Samaritan’s Purse.
+As a Boy Scout, he volunteered on numerous service projects throughout the community, Camp Ottari, and Camp Powhatan.
 Wherever he could help, he was there.

 Cameron was a free spirit and lived his life with no inhibitions.
 He would hike as far as he could see.
 He would kayak as far as the river would take him.
 He would camp as long as the night was long.
 He found peace, beauty, and balance in the outdoors.

 He is remembered for his adventurous spirit, his outgoing personality, his sense of humor, his love of life, his huge bear hugs, and his contagious smile.
 He inspired others to love God, appreciate nature, live big, dream big, embrace their fears, and to never give up.